88oleg/blog/html/posts/2015/09/07/installing_vbox_on_ubuntu_server.md

 ### Add vbox user

-Because we want to use the web service that Virtualbox provide, we need to create an new user and set the password of the user:
+Because we want to use the web service that Virtualbox provide, we need to create a new user and set the password of the user:

 ```sh
 sudo useradd -m -G vboxusers vbox